How to Reduce Stress at Work: Avoid Toxic Social Narcissists

 Leaders must learn to pay attention to the clues of social narcissists.

 They appear to be compassionate and filled with empathy.
-These men and women are great at mirroring your emotions and taking you past your fears and concerns.
+These people are great at mirroring your emotions and taking you past your fears and concerns.

 They fan the ego flames and entice you to envision a better you, a better business, and a better world.